-The Nellcor® MP506 interface circuit board (0670-00-0740) establishes bilateral communication and control of the Nellcor® MP506 Oximeter circuit board.
+The Nellcor® Nell-3 interface circuit board (0670-00-0740) establishes bilateral communication and control of the Nellcor® Nell-3 oximeter circuit board.
 The circuit board consists of a power supply section that converts the system +5 VDC into the logic and analog supplies required by the oximeter, and optically isolated logic control for the processing circuits of the oximeter.
 A 5V to 10V DC/DC converter (T1) and two voltage regulators (U4 and U5) generate the required digital (+5VD) and analog (+5VA) voltages.
 Regulator U4 also provides optocoupler U1 and protection array U6 with power.
-The logic control section, consisting of U1, U2 and U3, provide the buffer and isolation from the main CPU circuit to the Nellcor® MP506 oximeter section.
+The logic control section, consisting of U1 U2 and U3, provide the buffer and isolation from the main CPU circuit to the Nellcor® Nell-3 oximeter section.

-1.3.6 Masimo SET Technology®
+1.3.4 Masimo SET[®] Technology

-Masimo SET® Technology, combines advances in fundamental sensor technology, digital signal processing, an easily portable platform and a low noise hardware platform incorporating multiple wavelengths applicable to many physiological parameters.
-Masimo SET® Technology is composed of three components; (1) new signal processing apparatus, (2) a new method for invivo measurement, and (3) new sensor technologies.
-The main benefit of Masimo® technology is the effective cancellation of unpredictable "in-band noise" (noise which is in the same frequency, phase and/or amplitude space as the desired signal).Conventional fixed filters, whether analog or digital form, have been designed to pass certain frequencies while rejecting others.
+Masimo SET[®] Technology combines advances in fundamental sensor technology, digital signal processing, an easily portable platform, and a low noise hardware platform incorporating multiple wavelengths applicable to many physiological parameters.
+Masimo SET[®] Technology is composed of three components: (1) new signal processing apparatus, (2) a new method for in vivo measurement, and (3) new sensor technologies.
+The main benefit of Masimo[®] technology is the effective cancellation of unpredictable "in-band noise" (noise that is in the same frequency, phase, and/or amplitude space as the desired signal).
+Conventional fixed filters, whether analog or digital form, have been designed to pass certain frequencies while rejecting others.

-For example, a bandpass filter with a lower cut-off frequency of 1hz and an upper cut-off frequency of 10Hz will pass all frequencies between 1hz and 10Hz and reject frequencies below 1hz and above 10Hz.
-Therefore, any "noise" that has a frequency outside the pass band is rejected and not considered (i.e. 120Hz due to room light and 60Hz noise from electrical lines).
+For example, a bandpass filter with a lower cut-off frequency of 1Hz and an upper cut-off frequency of 10Hz will pass all frequencies between 1Hz and 10Hz and reject frequencies below 1Hz and above 10Hz.
+Therefore, any "noise" that has a frequency outside the pass band is rejected and not considered (i.e., 120Hz due to room light and 60Hz noise from electrical lines).

-However, if noise exists between the pass band of 1hz and 10Hz it will enter the system with the desired signal and corrupt the measurement (i.e. patient motion at 2Hz).
+However, if noise exists between the pass band of 1Hz and 10Hz, it will enter the system with the desired signal and corrupt the measurement (i.e., patient motion at 2Hz).
 Fixed filters will always have this limitation.
-Masimo® has overcome these problems by developing a novel technique to accurately determine the noise reference (patents issued and pending); thus, making adaptive filters work in real-time even when applied to medical monitoring of widely variable and unpredictable patients.
-With this new technique, Masimo® is able to solve the perennial problem of motion artifact in pulse oximetry.
-Further technical information is available from Masimo® on the Internet at www.Masimo.com.
+Masimo has overcome these problems by developing a novel technique to accurately determine the noise reference (patents issued and pending); thus, making adaptive filters work in real-time even when applied to medical monitoring of widely variable and unpredictable patients.
+With this new technique, Masimo is able to solve the perennial problem of motion artifact in pulse oximetry.
+Further technical information is available from Masimo on the Internet at www.masimo.com.

-1.3.7 Masimo® Interface Board Theory of Operation
+1.3.5 Masimo[®] Interface Board Theory of Operation

-The Accutorr Plus Masimo® interface board (P/N: 0670-00-0716) provides an isolated data and power interface between the Accutorr Plus and the Masimo® MP-3 Pulse Oximetry Module.
-The patient isolation requirement for the Masimo® section is 1500VAC, less than or equal to 1mA leakage current, from input connectors J1 and J4-all terminals to J2-all terminals.
+The Accutorr Plus Masimo[®] interface board (P/N: 0670-00-0716) provides an isolated data and power interface between the Accutorr Plus and the Masimo[®] MS-3 Pulse Oximetry module.
+The patient isolation requirement for the Masimo[®] section is 1500VAC, less than or equal to 1mA leakage current, from input connectors J1 and J4-all terminals to J2-all terminals.

-The isolated DC/DC converter, T1, supplies the regulated+5DIG as required by the Masimo® MS-3 Pulse Oximetry Module.
+The isolated DC/DC converter, T1, supplies the regulated \pm 5DIG as required by the Masimo MS-3 Pulse Oximetry module.
 The digital 5V is then utilized to generate the analog 15V used by the MS-3.
-The optocouplers (U1 and U2) isolate the signals used for bidirectional serial communication with the Masimo® MS-3 Pulse Oximetry Module.
-Control signal, SpO2 COMM at J4 will allow the Accutorr Plus software to interrupt the serial transmission for future options.
-All data and control lines interfaced to the SpO2 Module are opto isolated.
-Power to the SpO2 Module is isolated by a DC/DC converter with the input coming directly from the CPU/LED Module.
+The optocouplers (U1 and U2) isolate the signals used for bidirectional serial communication with the Masimo MS-3 Pulse Oximetry module.
+Control signal SpO2 COMM at J4 will allow the Accutorr Plus software to interrupt the serial transmission for future options.
+All data and control lines interfaced to the SpO2 module are opto-isolated.
+Power to the SpO2 module is isolated by a DC/DC converter with the input coming directly from the CPU/LED module.